Click the hyperlink to read the following important notices:

 We may also use information in our records to protect our customers, employees or property – for instance, to investigate fraud, harassment or other types of unlawful service activities involving Hargray or other carriers that we do business with.
 In some cases, it may be necessary to provide this information to the government or third parties who make a lawful demand for it.

-We share information within our Hargray companies to enable us to better understand our customers’ product and service needs, and to learn how to best design, develop and package products and services to best meet those needs.
+We share information within our Hargray companies to enable us to better understand our customers’ product and service needs and to learn how to best design, develop and package products and services to best meet those needs.
 Like any large business, we structure our company to include a number of smaller companies.
-Currently, our primary lines of business include local and long distance services, Wireless services, Cable TV services, Web hosting, Internet access for businesses and consumers, and Directory Publishing.
-We also offer other products and services; for example, Centrex Services, Security Systems, Calling Features, Voice Mail services, and Cable & Directory advertising.
+Currently, our primary lines of business include local and long-distance services, wireless services, cable TV services, Web hosting, Internet access for businesses and consumers, and directory publishing.
+We also offer other products and services; for example, Centrex services, security systems, calling features, voicemail services, and cable and directory advertising.

 Accuracy of the Information

 We want to make sure the information we obtain and use about customers is accurate.
 To that end, we strive to verify that our customer records are correct.
 Much of this information is reflected in your monthly bill.
-If you see an inaccuracy on your Hargray bill, and you let us know, we can correct it.
+If you see an inaccuracy on your Hargray bill, please let us know: we can correct it.

 Security and Accountability

 We have information systems that collect and store customer information in addition to systems that store our own business records.
 These systems have different types of security as appropriate for the information stored.
 Hargray requires employees to keep customer information confidential, and we hold them accountable for their actions.

 Non-published numbers, caller ID and caller ID blocking services, and anonymous call rejection are among the privacy services Hargray offers to enhance your privacy.